Romain3Ch216/p3VAE/README.md

-# Physics-informed Variational Autoencoders for Improved Robustness to Environmenral Factors of Variation
+# Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation

 This repository contains code for the following paper, under review in Springer Machine Learning: <br>
 [Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation](https://arxiv.org/abs/2210.10418)